moonsettler/guides/bip39-xor-guide.md

 ## step  2:
 let's decide the split, like i said earlier n of n and also 2 of n are fairly trivial to make.

-we are going to do a 2 of 3 split. that means we will have 3 groups of words where S = A x B x C (x is xor here):
+we are going to do a 2 of 3 split. that means we will have 3 groups of words where S = A ⊕ B ⊕ C:

 `A, B`\
 `B, C`\